ofins/eat-what-now/server/notes.md

 ### 11th

 - create basic functionality of `GET /feed` so that it returns restaurants sorted randomly to get the API working.
-- precompute and cache randomized list with `restaurant_daily_feed` table and use CRON job to update it daily.
+- precompute and cache randomized list with `restaurants_daily_feed` table and use CRON job to update it daily.
 - integrate swagger doc for API
 - add pagination to response data